-The IELTS exam pattern comprises of four modules - Listening, Reading, Writing and Speaking.
+The IELTS exam pattern comprises four modules of ILETS – Listening, Reading, Writing and Speaking.
 All candidates take the same Listening and Speaking Modules.
 There is a choice between Academic and General Training in the Reading and Writing Modules.

-The IELTS test format is designed to cover the full range of ability from non-user to expert user.
+The IELTS exam format is designed to cover the full range of ability from non-user to expert user.

 Note: The Academic Reading and Writing Modules assess whether a candidate is ready to study or work in the medium of English at an undergraduate, postgraduate or professional level.

 The General Training Reading and Writing Modules are not designed to test the full range of formal language skills required for academic purposes, but emphasize basic survival skills in a broad social and educational context.
 General Training is suitable for candidates who are going to English speaking countries to complete their secondary education, to undertake work experience or training programmes not at degree level, or for immigration purposes to Australia, Canada and New Zealand.

 It is the responsibility of the candidate to inform the test centre whether they wish to take the Academic or General Training Modules.
 Centres are not responsible for providing this information.